rtlabs-com/p-net/doc/capturing_packets.rst

     eth.src == 54:ee:75:ff:95:a6 and pn_io

-In the column header, right-click and select "Column Preferences ...".
-Press "+" to add a new column.
-Change "Title" to "Delta displayed" and "Type" to "Delta time displayed".
+In the column header, right-click and select :guilabel:`Column Preferences ...`.
+Press :guilabel:`+` to add a new column.
+Change :guilabel:`Title` to :guilabel:`Delta displayed` and :guilabel:`Type` to :guilabel:`Delta time displayed`.

 Plotting transmission time periodicity using Wireshark
 ------------------------------------------------------
 To plot the periodicity of sent frames, you first need to filter the displayed frames in the main Wireshark window, as described above.

-Then use the menu "Statistics" -> "I/O Graph".
+Then use the menu :menuselection:`Statistics --> I/O Graph`.

 * Display filter: ``eth.src == 54:ee:75:ff:95:a6 and pn_io``
 * Y Axis: AVG(Y Field)